-When going through perimenopause/menopause, if you are not satisified with the treatment you're receiving you can contact organisations such as LINQ Ireland or The Sexual Health Centre, who may be able to advise or signpost you to a more suitable service.
+When going through perimenopause/menopause, if you are not satisified with the treatment you're receiving you can contact organisations such as LINC or The Sexual Health Centre, who may be able to advise or signpost you to a more suitable service.

-Ageing, sexual desire and activity levels are different for everyone, and can be impacted by all aspects of a person's life circumstances: physical, social, emotional, financial, etc. What's important to remember is that many older people have sex, enjoy sex, and want to express their sexuality in various ways, regardless of their age.
+Ageing, sexual desire and activity levels are different for everyone, and can be impacted by all aspects of a person's life circumstances: physical, social, emotional, financial, etc. What's important is to remember that many older people have sex, enjoy sex, and want to express their sexuality in various ways, regardless of their age.